 Common Web Design Mistakes to Avoid

-When building a website, it’s easy to make mistakes that can frustrate visitors and hurt your site’s performance.
-Let’s look at one of the most common problems — and how to avoid it.
+When building a website, it’s easy to make mistakes that frustrate visitors and hurt performance.
+Here are common issues and how to avoid them.

 Source: ux.stackexchange.com